 Terms and conditions

-Terms and conditions for Tower of London Tickets
+Terms and conditions for Tower of London Admission Ticket

 - The last Yeoman Warder tour starts at 2.30pm (winter), 3.30pm (summer).

-- All internal buildings close 30 minutes after last admission.
+- All internal buildings close 30 minutes after the last admission.

 - Cancellation Policy: Once booked, this ticket cannot be cancelled, refunded, exchanged or used in conjunction with any other offer.
 Please keep your ticket safe as, if this is lost, it cannot be replaced